 Do Maine Coons Shed a lot?

-The amount of shedding will vary depending on the amount of grooming that cat received, both from itself and from its owner.
+The amount of shedding will vary depending on the amount of grooming that the cat received, both from itself and from its owner.
 If you spend time brushing your cat a few times per week, this will help reduce the amount of shedding in your home.
-This practice also reduces the amount of hairball gifts that your cat is able to give you.
+This practice also reduces the number of hairball gifts that your cat is able to give you.

 Some Maine Coons will shed more in the summer, or just shed more than one of its siblings.
 It isn’t uncommon to see your Maine Coon shed its coat and its beautiful mane in the summer months.
 It will typically return in the winter.
-This is the natural process of protecting itself from the cold weather temperatures.
+This is the natural process of protecting itself from cold weather temperatures.

 How to Reduce Shedding in your Maine Coon

 Eliminating shedding fur is impossible with any cat.
 However, there are things you can do to help reduce the amount of shedding on a regular basis.

 Maine Coons have beautiful, long coats of fur.
 Spend time brushing your cat to remove dead or loose hair.
 If you’re unable to do this on a daily basis, be sure to do it at least once or twice per week to keep their coats healthy and gorgeous.

 Purchase some grooming spray for your cat.
 This leave-in-conditioner will help detangle the coat and make hair brushing time enjoyable for you and your Maine Coon.
 Using grooming spray will also help reduce the occurrences of Maine Coon fur matting.